Generated regional Montana river scene for West Fork Bitterroot River planning; not an exact location photo

 Check the Conner gauge, FWP special-use rules, current restrictions, road access, weather, and water temperature.

-Are there special regulations on the West Fork Bitterroot River?+
+Are there special fishing rules on the West Fork Bitterroot River?

 Yes.
-West Fork and Bitterroot rules include reach-specific trout rules and special-use float planning.
+West Fork and Bitterroot rules include section-by-section trout rules and special-use float planning.

 Bring the hatch-chart flies, a few confidence nymphs, and a streamer box.
 Then adjust for water temperature, clarity, and the insects you actually see.